-You Are Willing to Get Your Hands Dirty to Help the Team
+Get Your Hands Dirty

-You Invest In Yourself
+Invest In Yourself

-So the next time you do so, share where you’re going, what you’re working on, and admit when you come back that you’re going to be practicing applying what you learned.
+So the next time you do so, share where you’re going and what you’re working on, and admit when you come back that you’re going to be practicing applying what you learned.
 Not only is this impressive, but it also shows that you see value in your own ongoing development and sets the tone for them to do the same.

-You See Your Employees as People
+See Your Employees as People

 When you have an off day at work, you hope that your employees will show you grace.
 You hope they do not let it define you, your capability, or your commitment.
 You may even hope someone genuinely asks you how you’re doing.
 The thing is, employees want the very same.
 They want to be seen as whole people with lives outside of work.
 While it might seem obvious, taking a genuine interest in your employees as people and seeing their off days for what they are, is an admirable leadership behavior that is too often overlooked.

-You Treat People With Trust and Respect Until Proven Wrong
+Treat People With Trust and Respect

 Many people go into leadership with the mindset of “I’m not going to trust anyone until they’ve proven themselves to me.”
 But what if you treated people with trust and respect from the get-go until proven otherwise?
-This creates an incentive among employees to do their best work, so they don’t fall out of their good graces or lose the privileges that come with the trust and respect of a leader.
+This creates an incentive among employees to do their best work so they don’t fall out of their good graces or lose the privileges that come with the trust and respect of a leader.
 Not to mention, it’s an impressive leadership practice because it is not all that common.

-You Say Thank You and Give Recognition Where It’s Due
+Say Thank You and Give Recognition Where It’s Due

 Last but certainly not least is a leadership behavior that might seem obvious but may not be.
 According to one study, 65% of employees have not received any form of recognition for good work in the last year.
-Therefore, if you want to impress employees, you may be surprised just how far a simple “thank you,” or pat on the back for a job well done can go.
+Therefore, if you want to impress employees, you may be surprised just how far a simple “thank you” or pat on the back for a job well done can go.
 Your employees will admire the recognition and be reassured that their hard work is not going unnoticed and encouraged to keep it up.